FuelLabs/fuel-specs/specs/protocol/abi.md

 # Contract ABI Format

-This document describes and specifies the ABI (Application Binary Interface) of the Fuel Virtual Machine, the Sway programming language, and contracts written in Sway.
+This document describes and specifies the ABI (Application Binary Interface) of the FuelVM, the Sway programming language, and contracts written in Sway.

 ## JSON ABI Format